-- 1.2.1 The following person shall be subject to this CAD: - a) Ground Handling Self-Handlers (AOC Holder) - b) Ground Handling Service Providers, - c) Ground Handling Personnel. - 1.2.2 This CAD shall apply to Self-Handler's and GHSP's prescribing the rules and technical requirements which provide ground handling services at Malaysian aerodrome.
+- 1.2.1 The following person shall be subject to this CAD: - a) Ground Handling Self-Handlers (AOC Holder) - b) Ground Handling Service Providers, - c) Ground Handling Personnel. - 1.2.2 This CAD shall apply to Self-Handler and GHSP prescribing the rules and technical requirements which provide ground handling services at Malaysian aerodrome.